DMacMakes/dmdocs/content/en/torrens/cao107/week6/index.md

 Explore the provided _Base\_imgui_ project, and add the functionality described below.
 This homework requires you to research the libraries I've provided, and to dig through the code and make discoveries.
 It'll also help to read about _Immediate Mode GUIs_.

+{{< alert title="Delivery" color= "primary" >}}
+1. Copy and paste the two folders (libraries_cpp, weeks_5-8) into a new folder.
+2. In the new copy of the Base_imgui folder, delete the usual visual studio folders (.vs, Release, Debug and x64)
+3. 7zip the new libraries_cpp and weeks_5-8 folders.
+It'll reduce from 130+ megabytes to about 11mb.
+Call the file _cao107\_week6\_homework.7z_.
+Zip is fine as well.
+4. Upload the file to cloud storage.
+5. Email the link to Danny by Monday Night (_not_ Tuesday morning).
+Also describe what you did and didn't get finished in the email.
+{{< /alert >}}

 1. Look through demo window features both in the running program and in code, see how they work.
-2. Add two checkboxes to the Media Loader window, _Load with thread_ and _Multiple threads_.
+2. Add two checkboxes to the Media Loader window, ideally in an options menu: _Load with thread_ and _Multiple threads_.
 They don't have to do anything yet.
 3. The ImFileDialog library is being used to pop a new file browser when you click _File->Load images_ in the Media Loader window menu bar.
   * Configure it to show only image file types for selection.
 Look into the window flags and file extension masking.
   * The dialog already returns a string with the file path in it.
 Use the sdl2_image library to load an image when one has been selected in browser and the user has clicked OK.